Danchi DreamsPhotographic Series by Cody Ellingham

 Row upon row of identical numbered buildings reach into the distance, their fluorescent lights flicker to life and illuminate the stark concrete.

-DANCHI emerged across Japan in the 1960s to cope with rapidly growing urban populations.
+Danchi emerged across Japan in the 1960s to cope with rapidly growing urban

-DANCHI were not just housing projects but were a dream for many, something to aspire to.
+Danchi were not just housing projects but were a dream for many, something to

 They were a vision of a harmonious life and Japan’s new found prosperity.